-The existing literature on subsidies under the WTO, particularly the ASCM, covers a wide range of important topics but also reveals several gaps and areas of contention.
-One key area of research has been the identification and classification of different subsidy types, such as export subsidies, production subsidies, and R&D subsidies.
-However, the literature lacks a comprehensive taxonomy that can consistently distinguish between these various forms and their distinct economic and trade impacts.
-Studies have explored the effects of subsidies on trade in goods, highlighting both their potential to distort markets and create unfair competitive advantages, as well as any potential benefits they may provide to domestic industries and consumers.
-Yet the literature often fails to reconcile these competing dynamics or provide clear guidance on when subsidies are acceptable versus problematic from a trade policy perspective.
-25
+The literature on subsidies under the WTO, in particular the ASCM, is extensive and covers a wide range of topics.
+One important area of research has been to identify the different types of subsidies that exist, such as export subsidies, production subsidies, and research and development subsidies.
+Studies have also explored the effects of subsidies on trade in goods, including how they can distort markets and create unfair advantages for certain industries or countries, as well as the potential benefits they can provide to domestic industries and consumers by promoting fair competition.